 More on the Fèis Ìle events

-Each day is dedicated to a single distillery that will host the celebrations in the manner they chose.
-The festival releases the program on the website here.
-It is worth noting that some events might be added quite late in the season.
+Each day is dedicated to a single distillery that will host the celebrations in the manner they choose.
+The festival releases the program on the website, and some events might be added quite late in the season.
 There is always a public opening event with performances from local dance troupes, bands, and pied pipers.
-The pied pipers appear around villages throughout the week unannounced as well which I loved.
-Do visit the website frequently as more details are added often and might include those rather important shuttle and ticket notes.
+The pied pipers appear around villages throughout the week, unannounced as well, which I loved.
+Do visit the website frequently as more details are added often, and it might include those rather important shuttle and ticket notes.

-Other distilleries are open during the week too so it can be a good opportunity to pop in somewhere you might not get a chance to visit another day.
-Additionally, especially this year, there are off-distillery events celebrating Islay life and ingenuity in other ways.
-The schedule already notes a special event including Islay Gin, Islay Ales, and Islay Rum for example.
-There is also always a Jura Whisky even on a neighboring island.
+Other distilleries are open during the week, too, so it can be a good opportunity to pop in somewhere you might not get a chance to visit another day.
+Additionally, some years there are off-distillery events celebrating Islay life and ingenuity in other ways.
+Lagavulin always hosts on day two (opening the event) while Ardbeg tends to close.

-There are nine active distilleries on Islay and a number of “lost” distilleries, no longer active but remnants of them are still present and historically significant.
-The distilleries are spread across the island but three of them are located nearly side by side: Ardbeg, Lagavulin, and Laphroaig are all within walking distance from Port Ellen.
-I will not get into every single one of them but let’s touch on a few memorable moments from 2022 Fèis.
+There are nine active distilleries on Islay and a number of “lost” distilleries, no longer active, but remnants of them are still present and historically significant.
+The distilleries are spread across the island, but three of them are located nearly side by side: Ardbeg, Lagavulin, and Laphroaig are all within walking distance from Port Ellen.

 Lagavulin Distillery